naiduharinadh/MongoDB-cluster/README.md

       ` sh.enableSharding("db2024") `<br/>
       ` sh.shardCollection("db2024.collection",{"age":"hashed"}) ` ----> enable which collection has to be split based on the KEY of the document.

+**to get the actual power of the docker swarm :** <br/>
+mix all the docker-comppose files inside one file and launch them in the same overlay network to communicate easily between the contaienrs. this will gives you the seem less experience, no downtime and no point of failure.